Lighton baronets

 The Lighton Baronetcy, of Merville in Dublin, is a title in the Baronetage of Ireland.
 It was created on 1 March 1791 for the Dublin-based banker and politician Thomas Lighton.
 Sir Thomas was an Ulsterman, being a native of Strabane in the west of County Tyrone.
-He had made his fortune with the East India Company in India.
+After falling on hard times, he sought work as a private and interpreter in the East India Company in India.
 In the early 1790s he had No. 22 St. Stephen's Green North built as his Dublin residence.
 This house is now The Cliff Townhouse, an upmarket boutique hotel, bar and restaurant.
 He sat as a Member of the Irish Parliament for Tuam from 1790 to 1797 and Carlingford from 1798 to 1800.
 His partner in the banking firm of Lighton, Needham & Shaw, Robert Shaw, was created a baronet in 1821 (see Shaw baronets).

 The 7th and 8th baronets are buried together in North Berwick Cemetery in East Lothian, Scotland.
 The graves lie in the extreme south-east corner.